 Construction careers offer college credit and high job placement opportunities without the debt

-Society has promoted that obtaining a degree from a college or university as the only way to have a successful career.
-Trades training also leads to a successful career.
-College credit can be earned through our trades apprenticeship program.
+Society has promoted that obtaining a degree from a college or university is the only way to have a successful career.
+This is simply not true.
+Trades training also leads to a successful career and College credit can be earned through trades apprenticeship programs.

 - Educators at all levels are recognizing that employers need employees with skill sets that the conventional four-year college degree does not provide. – National Career Development Association